NREL Defense Partnerships Quarterly Newsletter

 - Adoption of Biofuels for the Marine Shipping Industry: A Long-Term Price and Scalability Assessment, NREL Technical Report (2021)

 Members of NREL's defense team will be hosting or attending the following events.

 Visits to NREL

-COVID-19 Impact: Given the ongoing pandemic, and in the interest of placing paramount importance on the health and safety of NREL employees and visitors, NREL is not currently hosting visits and tours on the South Table Mountain and Flatirons campuses.
-We look forward to visits from our DoD partners in the future as conditions allow.
+COVID-19 Impact: In the interest of the health and safety of NREL employees and visitors, NREL is hosting visits at its South Table Mountain and Flatirons campuses on a very limited basis.
+We look forward to visits and tours for our Department of Defense partners in the future as conditions allow.
 For more up-to-date information related to NREL operations and visits, see the NREL website.